 Read the full Grado SR80x review

-Focal is best known for its speakers and seeing as it only launched its own range in 2012, it's a relative newcomer to headphones.
-But it quickly made a name for itself by challenging some of the best audiophile headphones around.
+Focal is best known for its speakers, and seeing as it only launched its own range of headphones in 2012, it's a relative newcomer to the space.
+But it's quickly made a name for itself by challenging some of the best models around.
 The Clear Mg is a high-end, open-backed pair that looks and feels as luxurious as that price tag would suggest.

-The quality of the materials is excellent, from the leather used on the thick, cushioned headband to the microfiber cloth on the cosseting earpads.
-Not only does this mean a premium product, it makes them comfortable too – the headphones are nicely shaped and inward pressure is firm but well-judged.
+The quality of the materials is excellent, from the leather used on the thick, cushioned headband to the microfibre cloth on the cosseting earpads.
+Not only does this mean a premium product, it makes them comfy too – the headphones are nicely shaped and inward pressure is firm but well-judged.
 The wide, cushioned headband and well-designed earpads spread the 450g weight well.